 You are capable of having authentic approaches toward the social issue that you wish to solve.
-Additionally, you have a better understanding on where your motivation comes from and how to maintain it.
+As a result, you can differentiate your approaches from others.

-The solution is written in an abstract way, making the pattern rather difficult to put into practice just reading the pattern itself may be not much help for the audience's possible range of actions.
+The solution is written in an abstract way, making the pattern rather difficult to put into practice - just reading the pattern itself may be not much help for the users.

-To make patterns easily practicable, we thought of the ideal thought processes we want the readers to follow.
-First we decided that we want them to rediscover what kind of a life they have walked through, since the events in a person's life are the important aspects that shape their values that they currently carry.
-Once the goal of the workbook activity became clear, next we needed to design a way to make the individual review his/her life up to the present.
+To make this pattern easily practicable, we thought of what kinds of thought processes we want the users to follow.
+First we decided that we want them to rediscover what kind of a life they have walked through.
+It is the events in a person's life that shape their values that they hold.
+Once the goal of the workbook activity became clear, next we needed to design a way to make the person review their life up to the present.
 We decided that this was best done by making them actually draw out a timeline of their life.
-The final product of the workbook page turned out as shown in Figure 2.
-On a x-y plane, the readers are asked to draw out a timeline of moods in their life: the x-axis representing the years of their life up until now, and the y-axis representing their mood shifts.
+The final product of the workbook turned out as shown in Figure 2.
+On a x-y plane the users are asked to draw out a timeline of moods in their life: the x-axis representing the years of their life up until now, and the y-axis representing their mood.
 The x-axis would likely be measured in years, but we did not provide concrete units to leave room for fun and creativity of the activity.
-The mood axis can be totally subjective to the learners since this motivational line graph is for them to reflect on the ups and downs in their life.
-The readers are to write down their important life events on the peaks so that they can reflect on what have made their life unique and special.
-We figured that milestones in their lives will appear as turning points on the graph, and should be the elements that shape what kind of a person they are in the present - hence the pattern Know Yourself.
+The mood axis can be totally subjective to the user since this motivational line graph is for the user to reflect on the ups and downs in their life.
+The user is to write down their important life events on the peaks so that they can reflect on what has made their life unique and special.
+We figured that big events in their lives will appear as turning points on the graph, and should be the elements that shape what kind of a person they are in the present - hence the pattern know yourself.
 Note this is a activity for a pattern early on in the sequence, and other patterns would provoke users to take even further actions from here.

-Figure 2: The "ACTIVITY" section created for the pattern "Know Yourself."
-On the shown time-mood plane, the readers are asked to trace their life up until the present in terms of their transitions of mood.
+Figure 2: The "ACTIVITY" section created for the pattern "Know Yourself".
+On the shown time-mood plane, the users are asked to trace their life up until the present in terms of their transitions of mood.
 The turning points of the graph will most likely show turning points in their life.
-A larger version can be seen on the actual workbook on page 12.
+A larger version can be seen on the actual workbook page on page 12.